krishnagupta/uprise-interview-challenge-booking/README.md

 ## Uprise packages to use:

 Note: Documentation is not complete.
 Use your development skills to work out how these components work under the hood.
+And please ask questions from the team for clarification.

+Please use import {DayPickerSingleDateController} from "react-dates" for the calendar picker

 - @uprise/button
 - @uprise/card